irisnet/irisnet/WHITEPAPER.md

 ### Data and analytics e-marketplace

-We have studied many proposed AI+Blockchain projects.
-Most of the projects are mainly targeting to provide data exchange markets as well as analytics API markets.
-With proposed `IRIS` infrastructure, those networks can be built with ease through publishing data as data services and wrapping analytics API as analytics services utilizing the `IRIS` service provider SDK.
+From studying several proposed AI+Blockchain projects, it seems that most of the projects aim to provide data exchange markets and analytics API markets.
+With proposed `IRIS` infrastructure, those networks could potentially be built with ease through publishing data as data services and wrapping analytics API as analytics services utilizing the `IRIS` service provider SDK.

 ### Distributed e-commerce

-With proposed `IRIS` infrastructure, integration with traditional systems like `ERP` to get inventory info, or inter-chain query on trusted data sources on getting information like transportation and weather will be quite similar way as many enterprise application developers are already familiar with.
-With those services integrated to support distributed e-commerce applications, it is possible for distributed e-commerce applications to provide similar user experience as the centralized systems such as Amazon, Alibaba provides.
+With the proposed `IRIS` infrastructure, integration with traditional systems like `ERP` to obtain inventory information, or inter-chain query on trusted data sources to obtain information such as transportation and weather data, will be quite similar to the approach with which many enterprise application developers are already familiar.
+With those services integrated to support distributed e-commerce applications, it could be possible for distributed e-commerce applications to provide a similar user experience as centralized systems, such as Amazon or Alibaba.

-### Public chain & consortium chain hybrid system
+### Combining public chains & consortium chains

-For many business scenario, taking a hybrid architecture of combining the good features from both public chain and consortium chain can provide performance, security as well as economic incentives.
-For example, hospitals and insurance companies can form consortium blockchain when supporting high performance medical insurance claim transactions, while exposing certain information such as the statistics of certain diseases occurrence as global service which can be invoked from other public chains.
-The received fee can be awarded back to those information providers in the consortium chain, which motivate the system participants to improve and promote services.
-With the infrastructure provided by `IRIS` to efficient support a hybrid system architecture, large-scale spontaneous collaboration is made possible while still support the performance and security requirements needed from many business applications.
+For many business scenarios, taking a hybrid architecture of combining the good features of a public chain and a consortium chain can provide beneficial results, particularly with regards to performance, security and economic incentives.

+For example, hospitals and insurance companies could form a consortium blockchain to support high performance medical insurance transactions, whilst identifying other information such as statistics regarding certain diseases as a global service, which can be invoked from other public chains.
+The tokens received from public chains can be awarded back to those information providers in the consortium chain, which motivate the system participants to improve and promote services.
+With this infrastructure provided by `IRIS`, large-scale spontaneous collaboration could be made possible while still supporting stringent performance and security requirements.

-There are many use cases can be supported by the `IRIS` service infrastructure, such as more efficient asset based security systems, distributed regulation technology such as due diligence, mutual aid marketplace etc. One of `IRIS` project plans is also working closely with
+There are many use cases that could be supported by the `IRIS` service infrastructure, such as more efficient asset based security systems, distributed regulation technology such as due diligence, mutual aid marketplace etc. One of `IRIS` project plans is also working closely with